fluxcd/flux/site/standalone/setup.md

 ---
-title: Setup Weave Flux Manually
+title: Customising the deployment
 menu_order: 20
 ---

-# Detailed Description
+# Customising the deployment

 The deployment installs Flux and its dependencies.
 First, change to the directory with the examples configuration.